Why Mandy should be your next box set

 8Pacing

 But the show’s secret weapon is its short-form format, with each 15-minute episodes flying by without ever letting things drag.
-The result is two seasons of absurdity distilled into three hours of concentrated laughter.
+The result is several seasons of absurdity distilled into a few hours of concentrated laughter.
 You suspect even Philomena Cunk would like it.